KratosMultiphysics/Examples/dam/README.md

 # Dam Examples

-In this directory it is possible to find several simulations lauched with the Dam Application.
-Dam application has some dependencies of other applications so it is necessary to compile them, in each performed case the applications used are commented.
+In this directory several examples lauched with the Dam Application are available.
+It is important to mention that Dam application has some dependencies so it is necessary to compile them, this is explained [here](https://github.com/KratosMultiphysics/Kratos/tree/master/applications/DamApplication).
+Nonetheless, in each performed case the applications used are commented.

 The Setup page provides instructions on how to setup the working environment under [Windows](https://github.com/KratosMultiphysics/Kratos/wiki/Windows-Install), [Linux](https://github.com/KratosMultiphysics/Kratos/wiki/Linux-Build) and [MacOS](https://github.com/KratosMultiphysics/Kratos/wiki/MacOS-Install).